juanjolcUAM/DLVSP-Lab2/README.md

 # Steps

 1. Create a virtual environment with Python ver.
 2.7.
-For this we will use conda:
+We will use a conda environment, for more information on how to do that you can check https://docs.conda.io/projects/conda/en/latest/user-guide/install/linux.html.
     - `conda create --name EnvironmentName python=2.7`
     - `conda activate EnvironmentName`
 2. Clone or download the project repository:
     - `git clone https://github.com/juanjolcUAM/DLVSP-Lab2`
 3. You may need to modify the `Makefile` in order for the program to properly compile and work in your machine:
-    - GPU=1 # 0 if your pc doesn't support CUDA.
+    - GPU=1 or 0 if your pc doesn't support CUDA.
 If you are going to execute in GPU be sure that the variables COMMON and LDFLAGS are pointing to your cuda installation folder.
-In this case they are pointing to `/usr/local/cuda-10.1/`
+In this case they are pointing to `/usr/local/cuda-10.1/`.
-    - CUDNN=0 # 1 if your pc does support CUDNN
+    - CUDNN=0 or 1 if your pc does support CUDNN.
-    - OPENCV=0 # 1 if your pc does support OPENCV
+    - OPENCV=0 or 1 if your pc does support OPENCV.
 4. Compile the project using `make`:
     - `cd DLVSP-Lab2`
     - `make`